Skip to main content

 In this museum, you will discover the fauna and flora of Vaucluse since pre-historic times.
 It is the fifth herbarium in France and it has over a million plant and mineral animal species.

-Opening hours: Wednesday to Monday from 10 am to 1 pm and from 2 pm to 6 pm
+• Opening hours: Tuesday to Saturday from 10 am to 1 pm and from 2 pm to 6 pm

 Built in 1317, the Petit Palais was almost exclusively the livery of the cardinal bishops of Avignon although Pierre d’Aigrefeuille occupied it during his episcopate without having been named cardinal.